Press Releases: **New Releases**

 County Auditor Talks Tax Levy Adjustment

-Athens, OH, April 12, 2022: Athens County Auditor Jill Thompson has prepared a worksheet for property owners to help them better understand the impact ballot issues may have on their property tax bill.
+Athens, OH, April 12, 2022: Athens County Auditor Jill Davidson has prepared a worksheet for property owners to help them better understand the impact ballot issues may have on their property tax bill.

 The spreadsheet breaks down each tax levy ballot issue and clearly provides the estimated cost for a home valued at $100,000.
 If the issue will result in a tax increase, the estimated increase is calculated.